dodgeblaster/jscourse/chapters/Day4/README.md

 ## Goals

-Today, our goal is build a starwars encyclopedia
+Today, our goal is build a mobile menu and learn about how to fetch data from a server

 ## Technical things we need to learn to accomplish are goal